Duke-GCB/DukeDSClient/README.md

 # Installation:

 DukeDSClient is written in Python and packaged for easy installation from [PyPI](https://pypi.org/project/DukeDSClient/) using `pip3`.

-To simply install **DukeDSClient** run the following from a Terminal/Command Prompt:
+To install **DukeDSClient** from a Terminal/Command Prompt run the following:
 ```
 pip3 install DukeDSClient
 ```